How to Have a Clutter-Free Home When You are Messy at Heart

 FYI – Most messy people are professional procrastinators and have the ability to put off chores until they are long past their due date.
 How do I know this?
 I am one myself, and it is something I struggle with daily.

-Another thing I did was I timed myself to see how long this chore took me to complete.
+Another thing I did was time myself to see how long this chore took me to complete.
+This was another eye-opening experiment.
 What I thought was 45 minutes was actually less than 10.

-Yes, it took less than 10 minutes to load my dishwasher and transform the look of my kitchen sink.
+Yes, it took less than 10 minutes to unload and reload my dishwasher and transform the look of my kitchen sink.

 Give it a try and see.
 Nothing gives the appearance of a clutter-free home like an empty kitchen sink.